innovastudio-dev/contentbox/README.md

     controlPanel: true,
     iframeSrc: 'blank.html',

-    previewURL: 'preview.html', // Path to the preview page used to display the final content as it appears in production

     topSpace: true,           // Adds space at the top for your custom toolbar
     iframeCentered: true,     // Centers the page view area within the workspace